shalombear/OntologyBot/README.md

 # OntologyBot
-Public repository for raising issues related to OntologyBot.
-The bot's source code is private.

-This repository exists solely to provide a place for raising issues related to OntologyBot.
+This repository exists to provide a place for raising issues related to OntologyBot.

 The bot's source code is private.